Chiffon Dior: Well hello there Schwa! Thanks for taking the time to talk with me today. How are you doing on this Labor Day holiday?

 SdV: I’ve always loved performing, and the idea of transforming oneself and putting on a show.
 I dabbled with drag in high school and college, and always used Halloween as an excuse to dress up.
 Then I spent two summers in Fire Island and became friends with some amazing queens.
 I decided to enter Miss Fire Island for something fun to do, and fell in love with the art of drag while preparing for that.
 Now its my new career path!

-CD: In this series, we’ve been talking about how the drag scene in NYC is in a little bit of a state of flux.
+CD: We’ve been talking about how the drag scene in NYC is in a little bit of a state of flux.
 How do you feel the drag scene has changed in the time you’ve been around?

 SdV: Well I’ve only been emerged in the world of drag for one year, so I haven’t seen much change.
 It does seem that there are more girls on the scene trying to make things happen – and that’s awesome.
 As long as you work hard and are nice – I’ll be a fan of your drag!